anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     as a [series-parallel graph](https://en.wikipedia.org/wiki/Series%E2%80%93parallel_graph)
     of _action primitives;_
-    the main rationale is fostering code re-use, the potential for parallel execution deserves mention as well.
+    the main rationale is fostering code re-use, but the potential for parallel execution deserves mention as well.
     Finally,
     in some situations,
     we can avoid sending messages to "self".